Diseases

 • Transboundary potential of the disease

 Yes.
-The movement of clinically normal viraemic animals into unaffected areas where vectors are present has the potential to cause epidemics and epizootics.
-This could explain some outbreaks in the Horn of Africa (sequence data).
-GAP: Perform risk analysis studies linked to animal mobility in order to develop adequate surveillance plans based on risk of introduction and settlement of the infection.
+The movement of clinically viraemic animals into unaffected areas where vectors are present has the potential to cause epidemics and epizootics.
+This could explain some outbreaks in the Horn of Africa and Indian Ocean islands

 • Route of Transmission